MassDynamics/MDCustomR/README.md

 This package depends on the `limma` and `tidyr` R packages.

-**XXXThe user will need to provide the R version - we need to decide how we are going to handle **

 The main R function should accept an intensity table and a metadata table as inputs.
 Additional parameters of your choice can also be included.
 The input and output tables must adhere to the standard Mass